alem0lars/fizzy/CONTRIBUTING.md

 ### 1: Prepare

 - Fork, then clone the repo: `git clone git@github.com:your-username/fizzy.git`.
-- Set up Ruby dependencies via Bundler: `bundle install --binstubs --path=.binstub`.
+- Set up Ruby dependencies via Bundler: `bundle install`.
 - If you use vim, you may want to source `.exrc`.
 - Make sure the tests pass: `bundle exec rake docker:test`.